scrum-1/horosim/README.md

 Install the Vrep simulator for your operating system.
 Link: [Vrep simulator](https://www.coppeliarobotics.com/).

-Once is installed, go to the folder where is installed (in my case C:\Program Files\V-REP3\V-REP_PRO_EDU ) and open the remoteApiConnections.txt file. in this file, change the port to 19997.
+Once is installed, go to the folder where is installed (in my case C:\Program Files\V-REP3\V-REP_PRO_EDU ) and open the remoteApiConnections.txt file.
+On MacOS, this file is in the package bundle (/.../V-REP/vrep.app/Contents/MacOS/remoteApiConnections.txt).
+In this file, change the port to 19997.
 It should look like this:

 	portIndex1_port             = 19997
 	portIndex1_debug            = false